Scan Storage Devices before Enabling

 All the hype about technology and new software development tools also mean nothing for the very people who does the programming for these anti-virus programs also have the ability to use it for no good.
 The reality of using the net is to accept the fact that every click may be your last and that is the gauntlet you walk each and every day as you surf, download and do whatever you wish over the internet.
 True that it has allowed us more freedom and information but it also opened up the world to these scoundrels who are up to no good.

-Categories: General, IT Security Basics, Malware, Network Security, Privacy & Anonymity, Programming, Real-World Issues, Security Policies, Spyware
+Filed Under: General, IT Security Basics, Malware, Network Security, Privacy & Anonymity, Programming, Real-World Issues, Security Policies, Spyware Tagged With: anti-virus, anti-virus-software, hackers, Malware, Software development

 Bottom Up IT Security not being taught to Students